-The Azimuth sub-window is only visible if an azimuth controller is connected to the host PC or radiometer PC.
+The Azimuth sub-window is only visible if an azimuth controller is connected to the H-PC or R-PC.

 The same holds for the infrared radiometer elevation sub-window which is only shown if the motorized IRR option is installed.